-Perspective | A ‘no-fly zone’ might help Ukraine.
+Perspective | A no-fly zone might help Ukraine.
 Or it might lead to nuclear war.

 This process of restraint worked both ways.
 In the 1980s, the United States gave aid and advanced antiaircraft weapons to rebels inside Soviet-occupied Afghanistan but did not become directly involved.
 By then, proxy war had become a well-established norm between the superpowers.

 Proxy wars involving nuclear powers are still dangerous, of course.
 Analysts worry that the Ukraine war could, even inadvertently, lead to a clash between Russia and NATO.
 Russian jets, for instance, supporting troops on the ground, could violate airspace over Poland, Slovakia, Hungary or Romania.
-Naval vessels and warplanes could also encounter each other in the Black or Baltic Seas.
+Naval vessels and warplanes could also encounter each other in the Black or Baltic seas.
 With tensions running high, the risk of an unintended clash increases.
 And as arms flow into Ukraine, Russian attacks on the entry points could endanger personnel from NATO member states making deliveries.
 Still, these risks pale next to the dangers involved if NATO forces were to intentionally engage Russian jets, surface-to-air missiles or other Russian forces in and around Ukraine.

 Western restraint may be frustrating.
 Putin’s campaign of conquest is an outrage, and preserving a democratic, independent Ukraine should be important to the entire free world.
 But an armed conflict that courts a nuclear exchange could lead to horrors of another magnitude entirely.
 To be blunt: If we are to safeguard the values of free societies, those societies must continue to exist.
 The best response to Putin’s reckless gamble with Russia’s fortunes isn’t an even more reckless gamble of our own.